-Over twenty+ years of teaching in and out of the classroom, Andrew has built a reputation for preparing exceptional bass students and revitalizing orchestra programs.
-Groups under his baton have consistently earned Sweepstakes at UIL Concert & Sightreading Evaluations, as well as numerous accolades at music festivals, performances, and competitions across Texas and the United States.
+Over nearly thirty years of teaching in and out of the classroom, Andrew has built a reputation for preparing exceptional bass students and revitalizing orchestra programs.
+Groups under his baton consistently earned Sweepstakes at UIL Concert & Sightreading Evaluations, as well as numerous accolades at music festivals, performances, and competitions across Texas and the United States.
 Mr. Goins has helped prepare and conduct TMEA honor groups, and has served as TMEA Region Chair and Region Vice-President.
 His bass students have consistently earned placement in Region and State ensembles, and top honors at solo festivals.
 Andrew is an active judge, clinician, and presenter on double bass pedagogy.
 He started the Texas Double Bass Academy, dedicated to the education of pre-college double bass students and their teachers, and is especially proud of starting the first Texas chapter of United Sound, providing the opportunity for students with special needs to participate in instrumental music.

 Andrew holds a Texas teaching certificate and a Bachelor of Music in Music Studies from The University of Texas at Austin, where he studied bass with Dr. David Neubert and Mr. John Fremgen.
-Mr. Goins has served on the faculty for summer camps at Oklahoma State University, the University of Texas at Arlington, Baylor University, and Sam Houston State University.
+Mr. Goins has served on the faculty of summer camps at Oklahoma State University, the University of Texas at Arlington, Baylor University, and Sam Houston State University.
 He has many former students who have gone on to perform, teach, and create music.